yohannescodes/ledgerly/VibeCodingWorkflow.md

 I told ChatGPT about my idea of building a net-worth-centered expense tracker app.
 It had been over 2 years since I started logging my income, expenses, and net worth on a spreadsheet like a caveman.
 This was the pain point that I needed to address before being addressed by the IRS.
 I admit that I am the target market for this product.

-After brainstorming it with ChatGPT, I prompted it to come up with a comprehensive PRD (Product Requirement Dashboard).
+After brainstorming it with ChatGPT, I prompted it to come up with a comprehensive PRD (Product Requirement Document).
 This PRD serves as a lighthouse to the thing that I want to build, and it would be an easier source of inspiration for an AI agent to help it effectively do its job.

 The PRD is ready.
 I went on to create a new project in Xcode (this was the closest I came to a traditional software engineering experience) and selected SwiftUI as the framework.